lawliet89/hpce/hpce5/readme.txt

 the first 1d stripe pass (of trivial size 1).
 Instead of copying these values into dedicated accumulator storage, we instead treat the input buffer as the vertical accumulators, where the input data is already initialised correctly purely by being passed to the processing thread through this buffer.
-Also, since it is a circular buffer of (optimal) 2*N*w size, old accumulators are destroyed naturally by being overwritten with fresh data as soon as they're no longer needed.
+Also, since it is a circular buffer of 2*N*w size, old accumulators are destroyed naturally by being overwritten with fresh data as soon as they're no longer needed.
 The input pixel in the input buffer is turned into a vertical accumulator for the output pixel with the diamond for which it is the top pixel.

 As stated above, there are 2*N*w active vertical accumulators at a time, corresponding to the all state that is yet to be turned into output as it is waiting for subsequent data.

 The read-modify-write operations that the sliding windows do to the accumulators should not produce any contention for reasonably sized images as a given accumulator is only written to once per entire image row of data.

-So, for a single pass, all memory accesses are sequential (both the input data and the accumulators) and confined within one circular buffer of optimal size that is used for both passing input data in and for storing intermediate results.
+So, for a single pass, all memory accesses are sequential (both the input data and the accumulators) and confined within one circular buffer that is used for both passing input data in and for storing intermediate results.
 A consequence is good usage of hardware prefetching and caches.

 Credit for the base version of the ascending minima algorithm: Richard Harter: http://web.archive.org/web/20120805114719/http://home.tiac.net/~cri/2001/slidingmin.html